Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Preliminaries

-In classification, when the functions take value in $\{0, 1\}$, when the instance process is i.i.d.\ ($\sigma=0$) it is known that in our setup, learnability is characterized by the VC dimension \citep{vapnik1971uniform,vapnik1974theory,valiant1984theory}.
+\paragraph{Complexity notions for the function class and prior results.} In classification, i.e., when the functions take value in $\{0, 1\}$, and when the instance process is i.i.d.\ ($\sigma=0$) it is known that in our setup, learnability is characterized by the VC dimension \citep{vapnik1971uniform,vapnik1974theory,valiant1984theory}.